The Best Japanese Restaurants In Brisbane for Sushi & Sake

 If you’re in charge of booking the next night out, explore our list of the best Japanese restaurants in Brisbane.
 There’s nothing but crowd-pleasers here!

+If your next bite is bound to be Japanese, consider this edit of the best Japanese restaurants in Brisbane before you hit the streets.
 From Sunnybank self-starters to hotel hospitality, there’s a whole host of unique Japanese eats across the city to explore.

 IPPIN Japanese Dining

-Showcasing the best of Japanese cuisine, the menu is packed with yakitori grill specialty dishes featuring wagyu beef or chicken.
+IPPIN showcases the best of Japanese cuisine with a menu is packed with yakitori grill specialty dishes featuring wagyu beef or chicken.
 For the seafood lover, the recommendation here is their signature toothfish or tempura cuttlefish.
+For the foodie who’s tried it all, we recommend the lobster popcorn for a flavour sensation.

 Make the most of your relaxing and romantic night out at IPPIN by ordering a cocktail from their creative menu of signature cocktails, mocktails or Japanese whisky.